openprojectberkeley/backend/README.md

 # Backend Starter Code

 Boilerplate code for a backend server with NodeJS and MongoDB.
-Make sure to create your .env file with a MONGODB_URI!
+Make sure to create your .env file with a MONGODB_URI and `npm install`!